NVNTLabs/switch2-SDEX2M2/README.md

 ## Status

 Work in progress.
+Currently, a prototype with handshake capability with the Switch 2 and also designs for the final product design are being worked on.

-Currently, an early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made.
+An early proof of concept prototype of the SDEX2M2 MicroSD Express to NVMe M.2 SSD Adapter has been made.

 Additionally, production-ready (hopefully!)
 2-layer PCBs for the MicroSD Express breakout board, and the NVMe breakout board have been uploaded.

-The MicroSD Express to SD Express (full size) adapter production ready board has been uploaded too.
+The MicroSD Express to SD Express (full size) adapter production ready prototype board has been uploaded as well.

+Basic 3D printable shells have been added too.

 ---